shapeblue/hackerbook/2-dev.md

     username ALL=(ALL) NOPASSWD:CLOUDSTACK

-Tip: replace `username` with your Linux username.
+Tip: replace `username` with your Linux or Mac OS username.

 ## Building CloudStack